Create a categorical column with brand name df <- within(mtcars, { # E.g. 'Mazda RX4' --> 'Mazda' brand <- factor(sapply(rownames(mtcars), function(x) strsplit(x, " ")[[1]][1])) }) x <- c("cyl", "qsec") # Continuous variables g <- c("brand") # Categorical variable head(df[c(x, g)]) #> cyl qsec brand

 library(grf) install.packages("https://github.com/grf-labs/sufrep/blob/master/sufrep_0.1.0.tar.gz?raw=true", repos = NULL, type = "source") #> Installing package into '/tmp/RtmpMA3g0E/temp_libpath7d252b4b86f1' #> (as 'lib' is unspecified) library(sufrep)

-Let’s pretend we would like to estimate mileage per gallon (mpg
+Let’s pretend we would like to estimate mileage per gallon (mpg) from number of cylinders (cyl), quarter-mile time (qsec), and car brand name (brand, created below).

 # Create a categorical column with brand name df <- within(mtcars, { # E.g. 'Mazda RX4' --> 'Mazda' brand <- factor(sapply(rownames(mtcars), function(x) strsplit(x, " ")[[1]][1])) }) x <- c("cyl", "qsec") # Continuous variables g <- c("brand") # Categorical variable head(df[c(x, g)]) #> cyl qsec brand #> Mazda RX4 6 16.46 Mazda #> Mazda RX4 Wag 6 17.02 Mazda #> Datsun 710 4 18.61 Datsun #> Hornet 4 Drive 6 19.44 Hornet #> Hornet Sportabout 8 17.02 Hornet #> Valiant 6 20.22 Valiant